Abstr4/Abstr4/README.md

 [Link to repository](https://github.com/Abstr4/TodoSeUsa.App)

-Occasionally, I build **Discord bots** as side projects to experiment with ideas and tools.
+I build **Discord bots** as side projects to experiment with ideas and tools.

 ---